acorg/slurm-pipeline/README.md

   error.
 This argument may be repeated to skip multiple steps.
 See also the `skip` directive that can be used in a specification file for more permanent disabling of a script step.
+* `--startAfter`: Specify one or more SLURM job ids that must be allowed to complete (in any state - successful or in error) before the initial steps of the current specification are allowed to run.
+If you have saved the output of a previous `slurm-pipeline.py` run, you can use `slurm-pipeline-status.py` to output the final job ids of that previous run and give those job ids to a subsequent invocation of `slurm-pipeline.py` (see `slurm-pipeline-status.py` below for an example).

 Note that all script steps are *always* executed, including when `--firstStep` or `--skip` are used.
 It is up to the scripts to decide what